AWS Services Overview – Whitepaper – Certification

 AWS Organizations

-• allows creation of AWS accounts groups, to more easily manage security and automation settings collectively
+• allows creation of AWS account groups, to more easily manage security and automation settings collectively

 • helps centrally manage multiple accounts to help scale.

-• helps to control which AWS services are available to individual accounts, automate new account creation, and simplify billing.
+• helps control which AWS services are available to individual accounts using Service Control Policies (SCPs), automate new account creation, and simplify billing.

 AWS Shield